 [vc_row][vc_column][vc_column_text]A bit of a knife history…

 The city of Sakai is situated by the Osaka bay at the Japanese main island.
-It is said that the foundations for knife making were laid down as early as the fifth century AD, when the great mounds, the Kofun, were built.
+It is said that the foundations for knife making were laid down as early as the fifth century AD.
+That is when the great mounds, the Kofun, were built.
 This required excellent tools, which were manufactured by local craftsmen.

 During the 14th century, Sakai became the capital of the samurai sword making.